 Becoming mindful is to quiet the mind to reflect and contemplate on how you have led based on traditional narratives of leadership based on past conditioning.
 That narrative may not be appropriate to meet today’s complex challenges

-Being mindful is to put a mirror on self to understand the body and the mind, emotions and to learn how you react or respond to situations.
+Being mindful is to put a mirror on yourself to understand the body and the mind, emotions and to learn how you react or respond to situations.

 Being mindful is to take stock of your own strengths and weaknesses with humility.
 That means seeking feedback from others.
-Being mindful is about learning to becoming vulnerable to realize that there maybe a gap between what you say and what you do.
+Being mindful is about learning to become vulnerable to realize that there may be a gap between what you say and what you do.

 Being mindful through meditation – focus on the breath – helps you tame the mind to have clarity and become aware – to see and listen authentically to the community within and outside the organization.